 Dr. Neale Lange is a leader in sleep medicine who started his medical training in South Africa and now practices Pulmonary and Sleep Medicine for UCHealth in Denver.

-Furthermore, Dr. Lange states that sleeping at altitude carries its own risks.
-Sleeping at altitude, where there is less oxygen in the air, can cause overall poor sleep quality, increased awakenings, frequent arousals, marked nocturnal hypoxia and periodic breathing..
+Dr. Lange states that sleeping at altitude carries its own risks.
+There is less oxygen in the air, causing overall poor sleep quality, frequent arousals, marked nocturnal hypoxia and periodic breathing..
 Additionally, sleeping at altitude can negatively impact our sleep architecture, increasing the amount of light sleep and decreasing the amount of deep slow-wave and REM sleep which plays a key role in memory creation, retention and emotional control and personal behavior3.

-In hopes to defining a person’s sleep at altitude, Dr. Lange started a sleep lab in Summit County at St. Anthony Summit Hospital, which, as he put it, “opened a can of worms” when he saw how sick and complicated patients sleep apnea cases were.
+In hopes of defining a person’s sleep at altitude Dr. Lange started a sleep lab in Summit County at St. Anthony Summit Hospital, which, as he put it, “opened a can of worms” when he saw how sick and complicated patients’ sleep apnea symptoms were.
 Time and time again, he saw that when patients who were struggling with sleep apnea were given 2L of supplemental oxygen by nasal cannula, the apnea improved.
-Additionally, those patients with sleep apnea who descended around 4,000 ft to Denver have improved saturations but may still have sleep apnea.
+Additionally, those patients with sleep apnea who descended around 4,000 feet to Denver have improved saturations but may still have sleep apnea.
 His facility study included baseline tests at two hours without oxygen and then two hours with oxygen while a person slept.
 He found that although the apnea improved in many, improvements in sleep itself did not always follow.

 Currently, the gold standard to monitoring and diagnosing sleep disorders is polysomnography, also known as a sleep study, which records certain body functions as you sleep to determine brain activity, oxygen, heart rate, breathing, as well as eye and leg movements5.
-It can detect types of sleep apnea; however, this comprehensive test is typically done during an overnight stay in a hospital or other sleep center, which presents a disadvantage.
-The disadvantage to polysomnography is that it takes people out of their natural sleeping environment, is costly, and time consuming, which deter a large portion of people from partaking in sleep studies.
+It can detect types of sleep apnea and is typically done during an overnight stay in a hospital or other sleep center, which presents a disadvantage taking people out of their natural sleeping environment The cost, time waiting for an appointment and inconvenience deter a large portion of people from partaking in sleep studies.

 In summary, sleep deprivation, especially at altitude, is an important focus that people should not overlook.
-At Ebert Family Clinic in Frisco, one of the most important questions asked is, “how did you (or your child) sleep last night?”
+At Ebert Family Clinic in Frisco, every patient is asked, “how did you (or your child) sleep last night?”
 Now, with the SleepImage Ring, we can objectively evaluate our patient’s sleep which can aid in the diagnosis and management of various conditions.
+We have also found that most patients have over a 60% improvement in sleep apnea using oxygen by nasal cannula alone, without CPAP.
+“Doc, that’s the best I’ve slept since I got here,” many people say after their first night on oxygen.
+Dr. Lange and Dr. Ebert-Santos continue to study the effect of high altitude on sleep and present their findings at conferences.
+They want patients, providers and scientists to know that a simple intervention can improve your brain, heart and body while enjoying life in the mountains.

 References